TimeMagazine/data-source-files/README.md

 Each source should have it's own, clearly named folder, with a README.md in that folder briefly detailing the data, the source, and a link.
 Feel free to add any useful code as well, but it isn't necessary.

+**Important**: Any data stored in a `data` directory in a folder must NOT be modified in any way from the source.
+The point of this repo is to track original sources of data.
+If data need to be cleaned up, include the code for doing so and output the clean files to a directory called `clean`.